mitchellgordon95/paper-scout/README.md

 We're hosting with Firebase, and also using Firebase auth and Firestore DB.
 Deploying happens automatically via github actions whenever a PR is merged or whenever master is pushed.

-## Thoughts on Firestore

-We're using Firestore because it's free, but we're going to pretend it's an SQL database so that it's easier to migrate later.
-Why?
-AFAICT NoSQL is only the correct choice when you need to support huge write scalability and are willing to sacrifice a bunch of ACID features.
-More subjectively, I also think NoSQL makes it harder to "do the right thing" by giving you too many choices (and therefore burns developer time in the long run).
-In SQL, there's usually one or two "right" ways to normalize data that efficiently support many types of queries.
-In NoSQL, you basically have to know what all your query patterns are up front and design your data for that.

-In my experience, the data model changes much less frequently than the queries.
-If this ends up being worth expanding, I'll probably move to Postgres + GraphQL.